 Intermediate-mass black holes have masses of about 1000 solar masses and can exist in the centre of smaller galaxies or star clusters.
 They are rare and no intermediate-mass black hole has yet been confirmed, but some strong candidates have been discovered and may be confirmed soon.

 Stellar mass black holes

 Stellar mass black holes are the most numerous amongst all types of black holes.
 Their masses range from about 3 to a few hundred solar masses.
 They are the results of supernovae, the death of massive stars (you can read more in our supernova article).
-Their Schwarzschild radius has just the dimensions of a smaller asteroid, typically between just 10 and 100 km.
-There are several stellar black holes in the vicinity of our solar system - by vicinity we mean a few thousand light years away.
+Their Schwarzschild radius has just the dimensions of a smaller asteroid, typically between 10 and 100 km.
+There are several stellar black holes in the vicinity of our solar system - by "vicinity" we mean a few thousand light years away.
 They will never be able to interact in any way with our solar system.
-The closest known black hole (not yet confirmed) is a black hole in the Orion nebula, about 1300 light years away.

 Micro black holes